Michigan Dog Bite Lawyer

 • Product manufacturer and owner: If a defective leash or collar contributed to losing control of the dog

 In these scenarios, liability might be split between parties based on their respective roles in the incident.
 The specific distribution of liability would depend on the details of each case and could impact the compensation available to the victim.
 In Michigan, your percentage of shared fault, if any, will reduce your compensation.
+However, our dog bite lawyers in the Great Lake state will fight for you to get the biggest settlement possible!

 How Michigan’s Dog Bite Laws Can Affect Your Claim